Menu

 Zika Virus

 While Zika transmission has decreased significantly since the 2016 outbreak, the mosquitoes that carry it remain in Florida.
-Zika is particularly dangerous for pregnant women, as it can cause severe birth defects.
-According to the Centers for Disease Control and Prevention, pregnant women should take extra precautions to avoid mosquito bites.
+Zika is particularly dangerous during pregnancy, as it can cause severe birth defects.
+The Centers for Disease Control and Prevention advises that people who are pregnant or trying to conceive take extra precautions to avoid mosquito bites.

 Eastern Equine Encephalitis (EEE)